NIH-CARD/NDD_x_sleep/README.md

 This notebook creates density plots comparing significant exposures and the NDD PRS scores, using the csv files created in step 7.

+## 10_PREP_Interaction_Files.ipynb

+This notebook creates a new dataframe with an interaction varible by combining data from the csv files created in steps 4 and 7.

+## 11_PRS_Interaction.ipynb

+This notebook runs a glm looking at the interaction variables, using the csv file created in step 10.